mgwebinc/itunes_project/README.md

 ## Background Information
 1. This project is using blazing fast `frankenphp` which has native support for symfony and laravel!
 2. Uses MariaDB because of it's superior query speed and scalability compared to MySQL
-3. Uses the latest lts version of `Symfony` which is highly modular in it's architecture (use only what you need!)
+3. Uses the latest lts version of `Symfony` which is highly modular in its architecture (use only what you need!)

 ## Getting Started
 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)